As a woman of South Asian ethnicity, this is deeply personal.

 - Highly sensitive C reactive protein: Insulin resistance leads to a state of inflammation, that can be detected with this type of blood test (hsCRP).

 - Coronary Calcium Score by CT

 Knowing that as South Asians, we are more susceptible to insulin resistance & consequently heart disease, likely as a result of the interplay between our genetics and environment (lifestyle, food, stress to name a few), we need to shift our mentality to one that is PREVENTIVE.

 Do not take comfort in “normal” lab tests that may not be abnormal yet, based on where you are on the spectrum of disease risk factors.

-We have to focus on proper nutrition, reducing processed carbohydrates (break the sugar/carb addiction), managing stress and by increasing physical activity.
+We have to focus on proper nutrition, reducing processed & other simple carbohydrates (RICE!), (break the sugar/carb addiction), managing stress and by increasing physical activity.

 We can eat a diet that is heavy on plant-based foods that allow us to get lots of fiber, vitamins, monounsaturated fats and proteins.
-Meat, dairy and fish can definitely be a part of this kind of lifestyle if also watching portion sizes and not eating in excess at all times of the day.
+Meat, dairy and fish can definitely be a part of this kind of lifestyle, but PLANT-FORWARD is best!